drix00/xray-spectrum-modeling/docs/installation.rst

 .. code-block:: console

-    $ git clone git://github.com/drix00/xrayspectrummodeling
+    $ git clone git://github.com/drix00/xray-spectrum-modeling

-Go in the project folder and install it with pip in devloper mode:
+Go in the project folder and install it with pip in developer mode:

 .. code-block:: console

-    $ cd xrayspectrummodeling
+    $ cd xray-spectrum-modeling
     $ pip install -e .

 From sources